Isaac-Svi/gallery-slider-js/README.md

 </script>
 ```

-...I would just like to add that you can add the JSON however you like.
+...
+I would just like to add that you can add the JSON however you like.
 Here's an example of how to read and add the JSON asynchronously:

 ```html
 <script>